anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 will disappear completely from the picture (even their leading "terms" (coordinates) will become too small), while some other "semi-attended vectors" will remain, but "lose resolution" (some of their less prominent non-zero coordinates will become too small to register anymore).

+Now, this actually starts resembling attention; one only actually sees the "objects" (value vectors), which one attends to, and there are "semi-attended objects on the 'border of the circle of attention'", and those semi-attended objects are visible, but with lower resolution/less detail.

+Now, this suddenly looks like our familiar attention, and is reasonably consistent with my introspection of my own visual attention (as long as we can "identify" coordinates of value vectors with features of visual objects I see.)